john-morsley/terraform-aws-ec2/examples/spot/ReadMe.md

-﻿Using a spot instance is a great way to save money. however, there are a couple of caveats:
+Using a spot instance is a great way to save money. however, there are a couple of caveats:

 1. They might not always be available.
 2. They might be destroyed with little notice (2 minutes).